Thorben010/Thorben010/README.md

-## 👋 Hi, I'm Torben – a 3rd-year PhD at TUM, exploring the intersection of Machine Learning and Materials Discovery! 🚀
+## 👋 Hi, I'm Thorben – a 3rd-year PhD at TUM, exploring the intersection of Machine Learning and Materials Discovery! 🚀

 I’m passionate about advancing materials science using cutting-edge AI techniques.
 From innovating with natural language processing to designing models for materials synthesis, I bridge disciplines to unlock tomorrow’s possibilities. 🌟